The Complete Guide to Professional Event Badge Design

 3. Convention Badge

-Badge production requires balance early planning with built-in flexibility.
+Badge production requires early planning combined with enough flexibility for updates, replacements, and onsite changes.

-• Pre-print badges for small events 1–2 weeks in advance
+• Pre-print badges for smaller events 1 to 2 weeks in advance

 • Use onsite or label printing for walk-ins and last-minute changes

-• Print test samples to confirm readability and scannability
+• Print test samples to confirm readability and scan performance

 What should an event badge include?

-Name, organization, role, and optional QR codes, tracks, or access levels.
+Name, organisation, role, and optional QR codes, tracks, or access levels.

 What badge size works best?